Distinguished Clinical Professor

 Administration, Leadership, and Technology

 Lisette also served as the founding Executive Director of Year Up NY, an innovative workforce development program, wherein the span of five years she grew the organization from a $250,000 seed grant to a $6 million operation with over 20 corporate partnerships.
-Her interest in workforce and education led to her dissertation on the relationship between student work and school roles, for which she received the 2016 Dissertation of the Year Award by the (NCSD – AACC).
-Her board affiliations include serving as the Board Chair at Guttman Community College Foundation, Stand for Children, Edwin Gould Foundation, NewSchools Venture Fund, and serving as Vice-Chair of Fund for the City of New York.
-Her areas of interest include community colleges, college pathways, workforce and education partnerships.
+Her interest in the workforce and education led to her dissertation on the relationship between student work and school roles, for which she received the 2016 Dissertation of the Year Award by the (NCSD – AACC).
+Her areas of interest include community colleges, college pathways, workforce and education partnerships which are all represented in her co-authored new book:

-- Anderson, N., Nieves, L. & Treschan, L. (forthcoming).
-Working to learn: Young people bridging the divide between college and career pathways.
+- Anderson, N. and Nieves, L. (2020).
+Working to learn: Disrupting the divide between college and career pathways for young people.
 New York, NY: Palgrave Macmillan.

 - The Higher Education Committee of President Barack Obama’s Advisory Commission on Educational Excellence for Hispanics.
 (2012).
 Enriching America through the 21st Century: Increasing Latino Postsecondary Completion.
 The White House Department of Education.
 Washington D.C.